It’s no secret around here that I’m a big fan of setting goals.

 Each quarter in PowerSheets, you either recommit to your original goals or change them.
 As life shifts, so does your focus.

 Overall, what really impressed me was that the process helped me appreciate the journey more than the destination.
-This phrase is repeated throughout the workbook:
+This phrase has helped me a lot:

 Staying Focused Day After Day, Week After Week, Month After Month

 You know how it goes; you can get really excited about making some big changes and focusing on goals at the beginning of the year, only to lose momentum after a month or two.
 You then spend the majority of the year drifting through life, until you start all over again.